pre-commit/pygrep-hooks/README.md

 [generated]: # (generated)
 - **`python-check-mock-methods`**: Prevent a common mistake of `assert mck.not_called()` or `assert mck.called_once_with(...)`
 - **`python-no-log-warn`**: A quick check for the deprecated `.warn()` method of python loggers
+- **`python-type-checking-without-pragma`**: Enforce that type check imports always occur with pragma no cover annotation to avoid unnecessary code coverage drops.
 - **`python-use-type-annotations`**: Enforce that python3.6+ type annotations are used instead of type comments
 - **`rst-backticks`**: Detect common mistake of using single backticks when writing rst